Letaryat/sharptimer-web-panel/README.md

 $db = "";
 ```
 - Configure config.php to your liking,
+- Configure admins.php by adding your steamID64,
+- Remove (they are pointless for now, only for testing) all unnecessary modules,

 ## Additional informations:
 - You can change color palette in views/assets/css/colors.css file,